 13Then I saw three impure spirits that looked like frogs; they came out of the mouth of the dragon, out of the mouth of the beast and out of the mouth of the false prophet.
 14They are demonic spirits that perform signs, and they go out to the kings of the whole world, to gather them for the battle on the great day of God Almighty.
 15"Look, I come like a thief!
 Blessed is the one who stays awake and remains clothed, so as not to go naked and be shamefully exposed."
 16Then they gathered the kings together to the place that in Hebrew is called Armageddon.

 17The seventh angel poured out his bowl into the air, and out of the temple came a loud voice from the throne, saying, "It is done!"
-(Revelation 16, selected verses)
+(Revelation 16, selected verses NIV)

 Reflecting and Thinking

-The seven bowls of wrath which bring God's plagues on the earth follow the same pattern as the trumpets (6+break+1).
-These are bowls or vials of judgment (wrath).
+The seven bowls of wrath which bring God's plagues on the earth follow the same pattern as the trumpets (6 + break + 1).
+These are bowls or vials of judgment and wrath.

-The interlude is brief (vs. 13-16) and tells about the gathering of the three frogs (kings) for battle.
+The break is very brief (verses 13-16) and tells about the gathering of the three frogs (oppposing kings) for battle.

-The sequence of the bowls of wrath is earth, sea, waters, sky, throne of the beast (Abyss?), and Euphrates, followed by the victory of the seventh bowl.
+The sequence of the bowls of wrath is earth, sea, waters, sky, throne of the beast, and Euphrates, followed by the victory announced with the seventh bowl.
 Sound familiar?
-Hint: check out the sequence of the trumpets, which is exactly the same!
+Hint: check out the sequence of the judgment of the trumpets -- the sequence is exactly the same!

-In some sense, this is the completion of God's wrath (against Rome?), meaning that those who were persecuted under this enemy are delivered.
-The wording of the seventh plague indicates that the judgment is being rendered in some way against Babylon.
+This is the completion of God's wrath against Rome, meaning that those who were persecuted under this enemy are delivered.
+The wording of the seventh plague indicates that the judgment is being rendered against Babylon (Rome).

 What do you make of the parallel between the trumpets and the plagues?
-Is this possibly a way of saying that God's judgments are complete or total-that is, what is being represented is God's judgment against everything?
+Is this possibly a way of saying that God's judgments are complete or total -- that is, what is being represented is the completeness of God's judgment?
 Where can we see God's judgment at work today?
 What problems come when we think "end of time" every time we read about God's judgment?
-Can you think of judgments of God in the Bible that do not involve the end of time?
-(Remember that Jesus promised to come quickly-in judgment?-upon the churches who did not repent in the letters of chapters 2-3.)
+Can you think of some judgments of God in the Bible that do not involve the end of time?
+(Remember that Jesus promised to come quickly --in judgment? -- upon the churches who did not repent in the letters of Chapters 2-3.)

 Dear God, guide our thoughts and study as we contemplate your magnificent and marvelous ways.
-Instill in us faith, confidence and hope, as we think about your great work in this world.
-Show us our ways so that we might walk by your side and on your side, we pray in Jesus' name, Amen.
+Instill in us faith, confidence and hope as we think about your great work in this world.
+Show us your ways so that we might walk by your side and on your side, we pray in Jesus' name, Amen.